 It’s also difficult to separate the effect of finasteride from other factors, such as for example, the process of aging.
 Men’s sexual abilities typically peak around age 40, which is also the time when male pattern hair loss typically manifests.
 Let’s say a man starts taking finasteride at 40 and continues until he’s 50.
 Regardless of what the effect of finasteride may be, during these ten years and in the decades that follow, most men will see a natural decrease in sexual appetite and many start noticing erectile issues.

 It’s almost impossible to clearly figure out how much finasteride contributed to lower sexual abilities and how much is just the effect of aging.
 This is not intended to discredit men who claim the syndrome is a real thing, but it shows how uncertain the evidence is, and explains why the scientific community still isn’t clear on the subject.

 To be sure though, finasteride can have side effects while you take the drug and it’s important that you are aware of those.
 So, before you decide to start treatment with finasteride, discuss possible side effects with your doctor.
 Here’s a list of the most common side effects:

 There also are more serious but rare side effects that require medical help.
 If you notice any of the below while taking finasteride, it’s best to see a doctor.

 Regarding all the above-mentioned side effects, it’s been observed in clinical trials that if any of these side effects occur, they normally are most intense during the early phase of treatment.
 They then tend to improve within a couple of months.
-Moreover, if side effects perhaps throughout the entire treatment period, in most cases they still tend to disappear three to four months after finasteride use is stopped.
+Moreover, if side effects persist throughout the entire treatment period, in most cases they still tend to disappear three to four months after finasteride is stopped.